-Store leftovers covered in the refrigerator for a few days, though best within the first 24-48 hours.
+Store leftover salad covered in the refrigerator for a few days, though best within the first 24-48 hours.
 Note: the chickpea croutons do lose their crunchiness over time.

-**Soak the cashews in cold water for at least 8 hours (or overnight) so they soften up and are easy to blend.
-To quick-soak cashews, pour boiling hot water over the cashews, soak for 1 hour uncovered.
+**Soak the cashews in water for at least 8 hours (or overnight) so they soften up and are easy to blend.
+To quick-soak cashews, pour boiling hot water over the cashews and soak for 1 hour uncovered.
 When the cashews are done soaking, drain the water and rinse the cashews thoroughly.